OPERATION - 10 March - 7 April 2021

 attached MIR previously sent)

-MV Ocean Viking is requesting a place of safety (as defined in the Annex to
+MV Ocean Viking is requesting a (as defined in the Annex to

 MSC.167(78)) to promptly disembark all 116 rescued persons who are currently